Area III: Historical Studies

 The intent of Historical Studies is to foster and demand serious consideration by students of the essential historical substance of Christian faith and tradition.
 Two aspects of inquiry merge in this area of the curriculum: (1) the development of analytic capacities for the understanding of religious thought and practice in their cultural context, and (2) special studies in the cultural context itself that are deemed essential to competent ministry.
 Work in this area includes social and cultural analysis often focusing on issues that arise at the intersection of established disciplines.
 Area III thus includes subjects falling outside the domain of explicitly Christian thought.

 This course introduces students to the study of sources, primary and secondary, relating to the history of Christianity.
-Students work with visiting scholars on materials from antiquity to our contemporary world.
+Students work with YDS faculty in the history of Christianity on materials from antiquity to our contemporary world.
 Students develop their projects over the course of the term under the guidance of their adviser and in workshops.
 The course prepares students to proceed toward thesis research.
 The course is not, however, limited to those intending to write a thesis.
 Prerequisites: Some background in history and permission of the instructor.
 3 Course cr

 Th 1:30pm-3:20pm